shaulleo/FlavourFlix/Prompt Templates/Manual of Instructions and Prompt Templates.md

 1. In certain cases, such as producing restaurant recommendations, Filomena can become a bit slow to deliver their response.
 In this case, patience is key.
 2. When querying Filomena, the prompt should be concise and direct.
-The language may be either casual or formal, but slang should be avoided.
+3. The language may be either casual or formal, but slang should be avoided.
-3. The prompts should not be vague, but rather clearly explain the question being considered.
+4. The prompts should not be vague, but rather clearly explain the question being considered.
+Avoid ambiguity to make the responses more focused.
-4. Make only one request per prompt.
+5. Make only one request per prompt.
+For example, instead of making two questions in one prompt, use one prompt per question.
-5. Ensure there are no misspellings in your request.
+6. Ensure there are no misspellings in your request.
-6. If the initial response is not perfect, ask folow-up questions or rephrase your input for better results.
+7. If the initial response is not perfect, ask follow-up questions or rephrase your input for better results.
-7. Maintain a coherent conversation by referencing previous messages.
+8. FlavourFlix has a conversation history.
+To maintain a coherent conversation, reference those previous messages.
 If you're continuing a topic, briefly summarize the context to ensure Filomena understands the ongoing discussion.
+This helps create a more natural and context-aware interaction.
-8. Refine your queries based on the model's responses.
+9. Refine your queries based on the model's responses.
 Ask for clarification or provide more details to guide the model toward the desired outcome.
+10. Experiment with different phrasings and approaches if the initial response is not satisfactory.
+Iterative conversations often lead to improved results.
+11. Filomena is not built to answer questions about themeses besides FlavourFlix context and portuguese gastronomy.
+Thus, anything that is distant from this scope may be completely innacurate.

 ### Questioning Based on Documents Retrieval

 1. Specify what you are looking for with keywords directly linked to FlavourFlix.
 2. Do not ask for things unrelated with FlavourFlix or the Portuguese gastronomic culture.
-3. Use short sentences.
+3. Use short and clear sentences.
 4. Avoid making multiple questions in the same prompt.

 __Keyword Examples__